opicron/cloudways_bashrc/README.md

 `PROMPT_COMMAND` is used to check the timestamp of `.bash_aliases` on each prompt reload.
 If its a new timestamp `.bashrc` is re-sourced.

-Additionally on a new session or screen the github commits are checked for a new version of `.bash_aliases`.
+Additionally, if %%TOKEN%% is set: on a new session or screen the github commits are checked for a new version of `.bash_aliases`.
 The new version is not downloaded and sourced automatically, a notice is given.
 Use `getgitbash` to fetch and re-source new version.

 Makes sure that `screen -R` is loaded in non-screen bash to avoid multiple sceeen sessions.
 Screen itself has enough windows available.
 Also, it makes sure that `exit` is remapped to `screen -d` to make sure the screen and all windows are not accidently closed when using the exit command.
 Use `\exit` to forcefully exit a screen window.